learn-co-curriculum/react-container-components/README.md

 are in almost every case the "parents" of presentational components.

 Here's a concise definition of the container component pattern:
-* Container components are primarily concerned with *how thing work*;
+* Container components are primarily concerned with *how things work*;
-* they rarely have any html markup of their own, aside from a wrapping `<div>`;
+* they rarely have any HTML markup of their own, aside from a wrapping `<div>`;
 * they are often stateful; and,
 * they are responsible for providing data and behavior to their children (usually